Interactions-Nexus/Nexus-Wiki/interactions/int-performance.md

 ## Unfit to work for Interactions:
 There may be cases where a person may not be fit to work for Interactions, a few are mentioned below:
-- Does not beleive in the DAO constituition, arm internal processes or the vision of Nexus.
+- Does not beleive in the DAO constituition, arm internal processes, or the vision of Nexus.
 - Conflict of interest which creates undue advantage to the member or any third party which the Chair and facilitators(s) are not informed in advance.
 - Non performance for long time.
 - Any such conditions which inhibits the member(s) ability to perform his duties.